ashutoshmjain/gita/src/mathuraChap09.md

 The more important question, however,  is - what is it that thing that  is held with in these twenty three knots?
 And the answer is - the way "darkness" is a separation from white light; the "identity - I" (`Ahmkara`) is separation from "knowledge" (`Atma`).

 Well, I'll need another drink before my mind blows up - said Fairy as she pointed to her empty glass.
 Three of them walked inside.
-They found  a quiet corner with ample food on the table, after filling up their fancy tumblers with sacred poisons of their respective choice.
+They found  a quiet corner with ample food on the table, after filling up their fancy tumblers with sacred poisons of their choice.

 ----

 But we still didn't get to the "Birth" - said Friend as she pulled out the chair and checked the food.
 She was on strict diet - eating once a day and it was well past her dinner time!

-Okay - let me reveal the big secret - In `Vaidik Science` the human body is the field.
-It has twenty three oddities as I said.
+Okay - let me reveal my little secret - In `Vaidik Science` the human body is the field.
+It has twenty three knots as I said.
 They call this field `Kshetra`.
 As a bio-scientist, I was intrigued by this idea because **we have exactly twenty three pairs of chromosomes!**  Ever-since I learnt it from my mentor, I am trying to link our genetic makeup with this ancient science.
 No wonder that the ancient hyperbole was ..

-> If someone understood this field of consciousness - these twenty three facets, conception may be triggered in any container that could keep the embryo safe for nine months.
+> If someone understood this field of consciousness - these twenty three knots, conception may be triggered in any container that could keep the embryo safe for nine months.
 They say `Maharishi Parāśara` not only figured it out, he passed this science onto `Dwaipayana` (his son) in his mother's womb.

 The fairy and her friend looked at him in disbelief.
-They were not sure if they believed what they heard but the Angel was pretty sure of his theory - he added - such a birth is called a birth through `Yog Maya`.
+They were not sure if they believed the pseudo science they heard from a qualified bio engineer.
+But the Angel was pretty sure of his theory - he added - such a birth is called a birth through `Yog Maya`.
 Instead of calling  it a normal birth - a throw of chromosomal dice - they call it a birth targeted for a specific orientation - `Avtaran` (incarnation).

 It is not that `Parāśara` was the only one with this ability. `Mahabharata` has many stories of such targeted incarnation.
 For example `Arjuna` was incarnated by king of all deities - `Indra`, `Karna` was incarnated by Sun.
 One may argue if the science had reached such advance back then but one thing is quite certain, test tube babies are a common place today.
 One possibility is information has no past or future.
 It reaches every place where ever it is sought.
 Or we may say there is no past or future - it is simply a continuum.

-Okay, I am done with the rationale - smiled Fairy - tell us the story now.
-What happened on the island!
+Okay, I am done with the science - smiled Fairy - tell us the story now.
+What happened on the island ?

 # `Avtaran`